James Belfer: Early life

 Belfer grew up on Long Island, New York.
 He received his Bachelor's Degree from Northwestern University in 2009.
-That year, Belfer founded Dogfish Pictures to finance and produce several feature films per year.
+That same year, Belfer founded Dogfish Pictures with co-founder Michelle Soffen to finance and produce several feature films per year.

 He attended NYU Stern in 2011 to receive his MBA in Entrepreneurship and Innovation, Digital Marketing, and Business Analytics.
 He was also an Associate for the 2012 Boulder Class of TechStars and an investor in the MESA+ venture fund.
 In 2012, he created Dogfish Accelerator, the first accelerator program for independent film producers.
-He currently resides in New York City.

 Film career

 Belfer has produced and financed several films, including The Romantics (co-producer), Salvation Boulevard (co-producer), Like Crazy (associate producer), Vamps (co-executive producer), Compliance (executive producer), and Prince Avalanche (producer).
 He is currently an adjunct professor at NYU's Tisch School of the Arts, teaching strategies for independent filmmaking to undergraduates in Film & Television.
 In 2015 Belfer alongside Adam Belfer founded the animation studio Cartuna.

+In 2024, Belfer began distributing films under the Cartuna brand.
+He launched a Blu-ray distribution label focused on animation, puppetry, DIY art, and alt-comedy.
+Films titles released are NUTS!, Adam Green's Aladdin and Hundreds of Beavers.
+In 2025, he made his first all-rights acquisition with the title Dead Lover.